 To have gratitude for 𝑥 is to compare down to a world where you don’t have it.

 Clinical trials with placebo controls are comparing down, to (roughly) nothing; clinical trials with reference treatment controls are comparing up.
+Placebo trials are in this sense a trick.

 One of the strongest ways to make me realise my good fortune is checking my ‘temporal privilege’.
 In many ways it is better to be a minimum-wage worker now than to be Julius Caesar, or King Croesus in their time.
-There is no amount of money you could give me to live in the year 1700 even.
+There’s no amount of money you could give me to live in the year 1700 even.
 (It’s far larger than the other privileges.)

 When people (or I myself) complain about the tedium or inauthenticity of white-collar jobs, I retort, “But think of how painful and miserable and cold and hungry and scared and ignorant our ancestors were!
 Your problems are small on the long view, and in such a rich society there is an alternative”.
 (Gwern’s calculation is not prudential: it is a tool to force you to realise your freedom and your luck.)